Restorative Yoga for Depression Workshop

-It is not that one pose or one workshop will ‘cure’ anxiety, but in this workshop we will experience restorative poses that can be used together or separately, along with focused breathing, as part of your own toolkit when you need them.
-(Paula will share tips on recreating poses for yourself at home.)
+It is not that one pose or workshop will ‘cure’ depression, but the practice can provide us with an active role in moving towards healing.
+In this workshop we will experience restorative poses that can be used together or separately, along with focussed breathing as part of your own toolkit when you need them.
+(Paula will share tips on recreating poses for yourself at home).

 Yin Yoga, Yoga Nidra & Gong Bath

 Realign with your deepest self in this with Patricia Carlota (pictured) and I – an evening of deep relaxation for both body and mind.